kylifornication-code/thedrizzle/docs/blog/posts/Myoperatingsystem.md

 - I constantly fall in love with the process of improvement and learning
 - I strive to build a rhythm to leading, working, and executing.
 I love to make things rehearse-able and practiced - it gets us close to perfect
+- My habits equate to how my operating systems runs in aggregate.

 ---